dotnet/docs-maui/docs/user-interface/visual-states.md

 ### Define visual states in a style

 It's often necessary to share the same visual states in two or more views.
-In this scenario, the visual states can be defined in a `Style`.
-This can be achieved by adding a `Setter` object for the `VisualStateManager.VisualStateGroups` property.
-The content property for the `Setter` object is its `Value` property, which can therefore be specified as the child of the `Setter` object.
-The `VisualStateGroups` property is of type `VisualStateGroupList`, and so the child of the `Setter` object is a `VisualStateGroupList` to which a `VisualStateGroup` can be added that contains `VisualState` objects.
+In this scenario, the visual states can be defined in a <xref:Microsoft.Maui.Controls.Style>.
+This can be achieved by adding a <xref:Microsoft.Maui.Controls.Setter> object for the `VisualStateManager.VisualStateGroups` property.
+The content property for the <xref:Microsoft.Maui.Controls.Setter> object is its `Value` property, which can therefore be specified as the child of the <xref:Microsoft.Maui.Controls.Setter> object.
+The `VisualStateGroups` property is of type `VisualStateGroupList`, and so the child of the <xref:Microsoft.Maui.Controls.Setter> object is a `VisualStateGroupList` to which a `VisualStateGroup` can be added that contains <xref:Microsoft.Maui.Controls.VisualState> objects.

 The following example shows an implicit style for an <xref:Microsoft.Maui.Controls.Entry> that defines the common visual states: